Shipping Cost from China to the US

 Importers often sign on incoterms without understanding the risks they are taking on.
 Sometimes they get away with it, but the shipment can easily turn into a nightmare, wiping out profit margin, and then some.

 Having a forwarder means that you don’t need to understand everything about freight.
 But help yourself by being prepared for the barrage of paperwork and arm yourself with knowledge about freight documents.

 You should take a few extra minutes to make sure that all documentation is complete and accurate.
 Those few minutes are very much worth the effort.
 And have a freight charges reference at hand; don’t blindly accept every surcharge and fee.

 Use Correct Packaging

 If you are looking at ongoing shipments, discuss packaging options with your supplier.
 You might be able to seriously cut freight costs.

-And insurance?
-You could do a lot of research, but no need.
-Bottom line is, make sure that you get comprehensive cargo insurance – basic carrier coverage is minimal.
+You could do a lot of research, but there’s really no need.
+The bottom line is: make sure that you get comprehensive cargo insurance – basic carrier coverage is minimal.

 On Freightos.com you can add insurance to your booking so you can ship knowing that your goods are safe and your are protected from damage, loss, and other potential issues.